June 30th, 2022

 The reality is some of us have a romanticized version of parenthood.
 The expectations and limitations we put on ourselves add to the stress.
 Some reasons men may get postpartum depression are:

 Fathers that suffer from PPD tend to have minimal engagement with their children.
-They are more likely to get easily irritated, spank their children, and have less of an attachment.
+They are more likely to get easily irritated, spank their children, and have less of an attachment with them.

 It’s important to support your partner as you navigate through these new times and to make sure you both are feeling supported.
 Some ways to be supported are through parent groups, family support groups, group therapy, and individual therapy if needed.